collective/collective.developermanual/source/templates_css_and_javascripts/xdv.rst

 Theming rules
 ++++++++++++++++++++++

-Following are XDV rules (rules.xml) how we will fit Wordpress site to Plone frame.
+Following are the XDV rules (rules.xml) for how we will fit the Wordpress site to the Plone frame.

 It will integrate